jasonacox/Powerwall-Dashboard/README.md

 #### Powerwall 3

 The new Powerwall 3 does not currently provide a customer accessible API on the local network.
-Work is ongoing to determine if there is a way to get the rich set of data that is available directly from its predecesors (Powerall 2/+).
+Work is ongoing to determine if there is a way to get the rich set of data that is available directly from its predecesors (Powerwall 2/+).
 In the meantime, users can use the "Tesla Cloud" profile to generate the basic graph data.
 See details in the Powerwall 3 Support issue: https://github.com/jasonacox/Powerwall-Dashboard/issues/387

 #### Tips and Tricks